Purchase-Money Mortgages: Defined And Explained

 Most lease option agreements use a portion of the monthly rent toward the down payment to purchase the home.
 If you don’t exercise your right to buy the house, you forfeit the extra money paid each month to put toward the purchase.

-A lease-purchase agreement is also a rental agreement, but there is a requirement to buy the home before the end of the lease’s term.
+A lease-purchase agreement is also a rental agreement, but you’re required to buy the home before the end of the lease’s term.
 If you can’t get traditional mortgage financing at this point, it could prove troublesome unless the seller is willing to offer seller financing.

 Assuming The Seller’s Mortgage